Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-09-17-mama---dispatches-from-the-frontline-of-love-a-book-review-&-giveaway.md

 ---
 layout: post
-title: 'Mama - Dispatches From The Frontline Of Love (A Book Review & Giveaway)'
+title: "Mama - Dispatches From The Frontline Of Love (A Book Review & Giveaway)"
 date: 17-Sep-2014
 categories: tbd
 ---